HyperSQL Database Files and Recovery

 Procedure B.3.
 Restore a Database

-1. Restore the old test.data file from the backup.
-Depending on the backup mode, decompress the test.backup and overwrite test.data, or copy the original sections from the test.backup file.
+1. Restore the old test.data file from the backup by copying the original sections from the test.backup file.

 2. Execute all the statements in the test.script file.